-The Solution: Perhaps the most beneficial feature of SureView that Sanofi and its security personnel have seen the biggest return-on-investment (ROI) from is the auto-handling capabilities.
-Whereas in the past an email alert would come into an operator and they would have to open it to gauge its potential impact to the organization, email alerts are now filtered through SureView to enable users to quickly determine which emails need immediate attention and which do not.
+The Solution: Sanofi and its security personnel have seen the biggest return-on-investment (ROI) from the SureView platform’s auto-handling capabilities.
+Whereas in the past an email alert would come to an operator who would then have to open it to gauge its potential impact, email alerts are now filtered through SureView to enable users to quickly determine which emails need immediate attention and which do not.
 If something does require attention, SureView will automatically pull up any relevant security systems in the area of the alarm, such as surveillance cameras, and provide the operator with directions about what steps to take next.

 “Without SureView you would receive an email, you have to make sure you have your email client open, then you have to look at it and process whether it has an impact or not.
 If there is an impact, you have to pull up video or anything else you need to look at, versus now where everything is done automatically,” explained Patel.
 “SureView, based on the rules we’ve set, says you don’t need to look at this email because you set this for auto-forward, but the one you need to look at is here and I’m going to show you the email, where it is on the map and then I’m going to pull up the video for you.
 This allowed us to reduce approximately 20 percent of the alarms and 5 to 10 minutes from one of our systems.”